 Johnna is a Board Certified Behavior Analyst with a bachelor’s degree in psychology and a master’s degree in psychological counseling, both from Monmouth University in West Long Branch, NJ.
 Johnna joined the CAC team after working with adults with intellectual disabilities and dual diagnoses at the Austin State Supported Living Center where she worked as the lead for two units.
 Johnna is passionate about expanding her knowledge and experience in the filed of ABA and looks forward to her new path at Children’s Autism Center.

 Cherilynn Blumenthal, M.S., BCBA – Behavior Analyst

-Cherilynn has worked as a behavior technician in home based settings, as a special education teaching assistant and most recently as a BCBA in a public day school setting.
-Cherilynn loves working with parents to help them understand their child’s abilities, and how to advocate for their children using the principles of ABA and the data.
-She likes to problem solve, and find solutions that are amenable to all involved.
+Cherilynn has worked as a behavior technician in home based settings, as a special education teaching assistant and as a BCBA in a public day school setting prior to joining the Children’s Autism Center team.
+Cherilynn loves working with parents to help them understand their child’s abilities and how to advocate for their children using the principles of ABA and the data.
+She likes to problem solve and find solutions that are amenable to all involved.
 She has found success with the use of out-of-the-box ideas and methods, for which she is excited to call upon while advancing her skill set.